 Series C in 2012

-Modria, Inc. is a developer of a cloud-based online dispute resolution platform that automates the resolution of customer disputes related to eCommerce.
-Founded in 2011 and headquartered in San Jose, California, with an additional office in Chennai, India, the company serves a diverse clientele, including tangible goods and service marketplaces, payment networks, medium and large online merchants, government agencies, and classified sites.
-The platform seamlessly integrates with both the back-end architecture and front-end user experience of eCommerce sites, enabling businesses to efficiently resolve customer issues without the need for human intervention.
+Modria, Inc. is a developer of a cloud-based online dispute resolution platform that automates the process of resolving customer disputes related to eCommerce.
+Established in 2011 and headquartered in San Jose, California, with an additional office in Chennai, India, Modria serves a diverse clientele that includes tangible goods and service marketplaces, payment networks, medium and large online merchants, government agencies, and classified sites.
+The platform seamlessly integrates with the back-end architecture and front-end user experience of eCommerce sites, allowing businesses to efficiently resolve customer issues without human intervention.
 As of May 30, 2017, Modria operates as a subsidiary of Tyler Technologies, Inc.

 Thrasos is a bio-therapeutics company dedicated to discovering and developing targeted therapies for severe organ failure, with a primary emphasis on kidney diseases.
 The company's lead program, THR-184, aims to prevent and treat acute kidney injury (AKI).
 Additionally, Thrasos is advancing a preclinical development program that addresses chronic kidney disease (CKD).
 The company also focuses on developing innovative treatments for rare kidney-related conditions, such as myeloma cast nephropathy, which occurs when protein aggregates obstruct renal tubules, leading to the risk of permanent kidney damage.
 Through its efforts, Thrasos seeks to provide timely and effective treatment options for patients suffering from these serious kidney issues.